 HH: How is it that you have such an easy time for something that is as difficult as this musically?
 It seems like you’ve always got something underway.

-ES: I’ve created music for almost twenty-five years now—for the better part of my life—and it’s just been an easy way to get an outlet for creativity.
+ES: I’ve been playing music in one way or another for almost twenty-five years now—for the better part of my life—and it’s just been an easy way to get an outlet for creativity.
 Then there’s always different aspects of difficulty.
 The technical part, how you get what you’re looking for, is hardest in the beginning—before you’ve gotten to know your software, at least.
 After that comes the artistic and musical aspect; there, it becomes trickier to sort out what is hard, easy, bad, or good.

 HH: Have you ever felt limited in your creative process, or that you haven’t been able to perform optimally?

 ES: Yeah, several times.
 For periods of time, I make no music at all.
 I tend to let it be that way.
 I also do a lot of illustrations as well, so I tend to dedicate more time for image-creation until the thirst of music returns.